Paycom (PAYC)

 Paycom isn’t a terrible business, but it doesn’t pass our bar.
 Although its revenue growth was solid over the last five years, it’s expected to deteriorate over the next 12 months and its declining operating margin shows it’s becoming less efficient at building and selling its software.

-Paycom’s price-to-sales ratio based on the next 12 months is 4.2x.
+Paycom’s price-to-sales ratio based on the next 12 months is 3.1x.
 This valuation is reasonable, but the company’s shakier fundamentals present too much downside risk.
-We're pretty confident there are superior stocks to buy right now.
+We're pretty confident there are more exciting stocks to buy at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.